drj11/zontem0/results.md

 are among the kinds of changes that can shift a particular year's anomaly value by a few hundredths of a Kelvin which could be enough to move it up or down the ranking.
-For example, CRUTEM3 (average of hemispheres) also has 1998 as the warmest year, but CRUTEM4 does not.
+For example, CRUTEM3 [BROHANETAL2006] also has 1998 as the
+warmest year, but CRUTEM4 does not.

 :todo:drj: much of what follows is discussion not results.